lightning-tv/solid/docs/deploy/lg.md

 ### Deployed TV App

 For a fully deployed app, we're going to build our Lightning app and then put it into the lg folder.
-Here is the vite build script I use for tizen
+Here is the vite build script I use for lg
 `"build:lg": "vite build --sourcemap=false --base=./ --outDir lg --emptyOutDir false && ares-package lg --outdir lg --no-minify",`

 This will build all the files and place them in the lg folder (which should be a subfolder of your Lightning project).
 Once your app is built via vite, we run ares-package to build the app.